-In light of this week’s total lunar eclipse, I thought I would write about my trip down the Ayeyarwaddy in Burma to view a solar eclipse.
-I originally planned to take the train back from Myitkyina to Mandalay – until I realized that the annular solar eclipse on January 15 would be passing over Asia, with the eclipse’s central line hovering over northern Burma.
-There also happened to be a government slow boat plying the waters from Bhamo to Mandalay, what was supposed to be a 2-day ride.
+In light of this week’s total lunar eclipse, I thought I would write about my trip down the Ayeyarwaddy in Myanmar to view a solar eclipse.
+I originally planned to take the train back from Myitkyina to Mandalay – until I realized that the annular solar eclipse on January 15 would be passing over Asia, with the eclipse’s central line hovering over northern Myanmar.
+There also happened to be a government ferry from Bhamo to Mandalay, what was supposed to be a 2-day ride.
 Those of you following me on Twitter know that I have a love of astronomy, so of course I jumped at the opportunity to see a solar eclipse in relative isolation.
 It ended up being a spectacular trip, with days spent karaoke-ing with the captain and watching the world go by, and evenings huddled on deck with hundreds of locals, chasing the shadows on the banks of the river.

 The first indication of our trip being a little longer than expected was when we showed up at the dock and were informed that our boat was anchored “out there” somewhere, with a vague waving of the hand toward the banks of the Ayeyarwaddy.
 Stuffed into a longtail, we passed by several boats stuck in the river and were told that the water was far lower than expected.
 The trip might take a little longer, but not to worry – we’d get there.